Skip to main content

 Written by Derek Weaver

-You've just logged into Strety for the first time, you're pumped - finally a tool that will help your organization implement & run EOS/Business Operating System (BOS) more effectively, efficiently, and with focus - and you see this screen.
+You've just logged into Strety for the first time, you're pumped!
+Finally - a tool that will help you organize, implement, and run EOS/Business Operating System (BOS) more effectively and with focus - and you see this screen.
 Now what?

-Whether you are new to EOS/BOS or you've never used a system to manage it, this guide will walk you though our recommendations on how to approach setting-up Strety the right way, the first time, so you can implement and roll-out Strety to your team in no time
+Whether you are completely new to EOS/BOS or you've never used software to manage it, this guide will walk you though our recommendations on how to approach setting-up Strety the right way, the first time, so you can implement and roll-out Strety to your team in no time

 Establish a Pilot or Testing Team

-By default, there will be a Leadership team already created in your account.
-You can use that team if your pilot team is made up of leadership members or you can create a new team for this purpose.
+By default, there is a Leadership team already created in your account.
+You can use that team if your pilot team is made up of leadership members or you can create a new team, if you're new-ish to EOS/BOS, we recommend creating a pilot team for this purpose.

 Add Data

-Once we have set-up our pilot or test team, it's time to populate it with information and data as we begin to build towards that first L10 meeting.
-From your pilot or test team's home page, click into any of the tools and create the first Rocks, Scorecard Metrics, To-Dos, Headlines, and Issues
+Once we have set-up our test team, it's time to populate it with information and data as we begin to build towards that first L10 meeting.
+From your test team's home page, click into any of the tools and create the first Rocks, Metrics, To-Dos, Headlines, and Issues

 Our Recommendations:

 • Rocks: Add 2-3.
-Include an example of both a Status Only (EOS Style Rock) & Status & progress for Numerical Value Rock
+Include an example of both a Status Only (EOS Style Rock) & Status with Target types

 • Rocks are typically the highest priorities for the next 90-days